-Visiting Uruguay?
-You have found my personal notes and travel tips, such as the best time to visit Uruguay and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit Uruguay and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Best Time to Visit Uruguay

 Short Answer: January to February for coastal nightlife/parties, remainder of year for peace

 Longer Answer: Depending on your wants, Uruguay is one of those places that is good to visit year-round.
 Seasons are opposite those found in the northern hemisphere, so it is summer in Uruguay in the December through March months.
 Visiting Uruguay in late December through February will be high season for the beach towns like Punta Del Este, Punta Del Diablo, etc. Rates go up, parties pop up, nightlife comes alive, restaurants appear.
 Go a little ahead of that and you can get more serenity with warm weather.
 Go after that, especially mid-March to early April and you get nice weather and the warmest water to swim in.
 Go in the spring and autumn and the weather will be nice and the beach towns very natural.
 The winter (June, July, August) in Uruguay has moderate temperatures but the air can be quite humid.
 Combine that with lackluster heating in many buildings, and you could be chilly.

 Miscellaneous Travel Tips for Uruguay